razvanvancea/broken-link-checker-tool/README.md

 # broken-link-checker-tool

-This is a tool that scans a website, pointing out broken links, missing images and so on.
+This is a tool that scans a web applications, pointing out broken links, missing images and so on.

 ## Prerequisites